This page is also available in: Deutsch (German)

 But first of all, the basics.

-Disclaimer: The article may contain advertising links to Amazon.
+Disclaimer: This article may contain advertising links to Amazon.
 If you decide to buy something via this link, I might get a commission.
-So you can support my blog without paying a penny more.
+So you can support my blog at no costs for you.
 Thank you for your support!

 What is an upright bathtub?